Royal Imagery in Medieval Georgia |

 Page

-This book is the first of its kind to examine the development of royal imagery in Georgia between the ninth and thir- teenth centuries .
-Positioned between the Christian and Islamic worlds , Georgia provides an excellent case study for ...
+... imagery in Georgia between the ninth and thir- teenth centuries .
+Positioned between the Christian and Islamic worlds , Georgia provides an excellent case study for the investigation of issues regarding the relationship between art and ...

-This book is the first of its kind to examine the development of royal imagery in Georgia between the ninth and thir- teenth centuries .
-Positioned between the Christian and Islamic worlds , Georgia provides an excellent case study for ...
+... imagery in Georgia between the ninth and thir- teenth centuries .
+Positioned between the Christian and Islamic worlds , Georgia provides an excellent case study for the investigation of issues regarding the relationship between art and ...

 Page i

 Antony Eastmond.
-ROYAL IMAGERY IN MEDIEVAL GEORGIA This One TSPC - CZB - 5321 1 ANTONY EAST MOND ROYAL IMAGERY IN MEDIEVAL GEORGIA THE.
+ROYAL IMAGERY IN MEDIEVAL GEORGIA This One TSPC - CZB - 5321 ANTONY EASTMOND ROYAL IMAGERY IN MEDIEVAL GEORGIA THE PENNSYLVANIA STATE.

 Antony Eastmond.
-ROYAL IMAGERY IN MEDIEVAL GEORGIA This One TSPC - CZB - 5321 1 ANTONY EAST MOND ROYAL IMAGERY IN MEDIEVAL GEORGIA THE.
+ROYAL IMAGERY IN MEDIEVAL GEORGIA This One TSPC - CZB - 5321 ANTONY EASTMOND ROYAL IMAGERY IN MEDIEVAL GEORGIA THE PENNSYLVANIA STATE.

 Page iii